Transfer Audio Cassettes to CD or Digital

 Most of the time it will say on the tape.
 If there’s no information on your audio cassette, the average audio cassette can record 30 – 60 minutes on each side.

 Can songs from a 90 minute cassette be burned to a Cd?

-If the total length does not exceed 80 minutes we can fit it on one CD.
+If the total length does not exceed 80 minutes, we can transfer cassettes to CD without issues.
 If the tape has 60 minutes of audio on each side we will put each side on its own disc and label your CDs Side A and Side B.

 What can I do with my audio after digitizing?

-You can do so many things once we convert your audio cassettes to CD!
+After the audio cassette tape digital conversion, you can do so many things!
 Here are just a couple things we’ve seen: Use the sound from your tapes in a custom slideshow or incorporate the audio into a video editing project.
 Create CDs of old tapes to share with family (especially fun if you’ve recorded someone speaking).
-Import your new mp3 files into your iTunes library and create a playlist.
+Import your new mp3 files into your iTunes library and create your own personal playlist.
 If you create playlists in iTunes, you can use those in Spotify also!

 “Whichever one of you got the thrilling job of sitting through my grandfather singing and playing church hymns on the harmonica for what must have been painful hours in order to locate and separate the tracks did a superb job.
 I am sure it isn’t as fun to listen to when it isn’t your own grandfather, but I hope you had a good laugh anyway!
 I am so grateful.
 Now my whole family can enjoy this treasure forever.”

 – Carrie G.

 or work with us from the comfort of your own home.